sapcc/swift-drive-autopilot/README.md

 4. Mounts of managed devices disappear unexpectedly.
 The offending device will be marked as unhealthy (see previous point).

+### Operational considerations

+`swift-drive-autopilot` runs under the assumption that a few disks are better than no disks.
+If some operation relating to a single disk fails, the autopilot will log an error and keep going.
+This means that it is absolutely crucial that you have proper alerting in place for log messages with the `ERROR` label.

 ## Installation

 To build the binary: